What is the Spotted Lanternfly?

 Steps of Spotted Lanternfly Management

-- Stop the spread: check your car adn any outdoor equiment (grills, mowers, firewood, etc.) when going in and out of the quarantine zone.
+- Stop the spread: check your car and any outdoor equiment (grills, mowers, firewood, etc.) when going in and out of the quarantine zone.

 - Scrape eggs